 We have learned that each of VMware hosts is able to connect to the ES NAS via NFS.
-And it allows you to mount an NFS volume and use it as if it were a Virtual Machine File System (VMFS) datastore.
+And it allows you to mount an NFS volume and use it as if it were a Virtual Machine File System (VMFS) datastore, a special high-performance file system format that is optimized for storing virtual machines.
 We will demonstrate this implementation.

 In our demonstration, the following configuration is used:

 Storage device: QNAP ES NAS series with QES 1.1.1 (NAS operating system) or later.

 IP addressing: Static IP addresses are recommended for both ESXi hosts and the ES NAS.

 |vSphere ESXi hosts Network Settings|